Famous Egypt landmarks that unarguably will make your trip to Egypt unforgettable!

 The Step Pyramid is the earliest monumental pyramid in Egypt!
 The Step Pyramid of Djoser is in fact a proto-pyramid.

-Please note, that the Step pyramid is older than the Giza pyramids.
-It was built by great ancient Egyptian architect Imhotep in the 27th century BC as the burial site of pharaoh Djoser.
+Please note, that the Step Pyramid is older than the Giza pyramids.
+It was built by the great ancient Egyptian architect Imhotep in the 27th century BC as the burial site of pharaoh Djoser.

 Let me add here, that some of the most famous ancient Egyptian necropoles (burial sites in ancient Egypt) are Sakkara necropolis, Abusir necropolis, Dahsur necropolis, and Giza necropolis.